payneio/wild-cloud/dev/README.md

-# Soverign Cloud Development resources
+# Sovereign Cloud Development resources

 These docs and resources are for the developers of the cloud project.